-If you do not receive an offer, you will not qualify for a short sale.
+A short sale is dependent on a buyer making an offer to purchase.
+If you do not receive an offer, you won't qualify for a short sale.
 So even if you meet all the other criteria, it is possible that no one will buy the short sale.
 It is also dependent on the lender accepting the buyer's offer.
 If the lender rejects the offer, a short sale will not take place.

 While a short sale will not show up on your credit report, the loan status will.
-For those in default, it's a pre-foreclosure that has been redeemed, which is often reported as Paid in Full for Less Than Agreed."
+For those in default, it's a pre-foreclosure that has been redeemed, which is often reported as "Paid in Full for Less Than Agreed."

 Short sales affect credit ratings.
 While the damage to your credit report may not seem as significantly bad as a foreclosure, creditors may not distinguish between the two.